Which of the following is the correctly balanced redox reaction f... | Channels for Pearson+

 1

 Identify the oxidation and reduction half-reactions.
-In this case, H₂O₂ is being oxidized to O₂, and ClO₂ is being reduced to ClO₂⁻.
+In this case, S2O3^2- is oxidized to SO4^2-, and Cl2 is reduced to Cl^-.

-Write the oxidation half-reaction: H₂O₂ → O₂.
-Balance the oxygen atoms by adding H₂O to the right side: H₂O₂ → O₂ + H₂O.
+Write the oxidation half-reaction: S2O3^2- → SO4^2-.
+Balance the sulfur atoms first, then add water molecules to balance the oxygen atoms, and finally add H^+ ions to balance the hydrogen atoms.

-Balance the hydrogen atoms by adding H⁺ to the left side: H₂O₂ + 2H⁺ → O₂ + H₂O.
+Write the reduction half-reaction: Cl2 → Cl^-.
+Balance the chlorine atoms first, then add electrons to balance the charge.

-Write the reduction half-reaction: ClO₂ → ClO₂⁻.
-Balance the oxygen atoms by adding H₂O to the left side: ClO₂ + H₂O → ClO₂⁻.
+Combine the balanced half-reactions.
+Ensure that the number of electrons lost in the oxidation half-reaction equals the number of electrons gained in the reduction half-reaction.

-Combine the balanced half-reactions, ensuring that the electrons cancel out, and adjust for basic conditions by adding OH⁻ to both sides to neutralize H⁺ and form water.
-The final balanced equation in basic solution is: H₂O₂ + ClO₂ + 2OH⁻ → ClO₂⁻ + O₂ + 2H₂O.
+Add H^+ ions to balance the charge in the acidic solution.
+Verify that the atoms and charges are balanced in the final equation.

 Watch next